 And while I am still trying to understand, more and more a systemic approach seems to be able to integrate the various fields:

 1.)
 The boundaries of an organization are the frontiers of its identity.
-What is perceived and what not, who is a member and who not (because he or she not does not meet the shared expectations), the unique form and set, that differentiates an organization from its environment are clearly what makes it distinct from all other organizations that thus become environment.
+What is perceived and what not, who is a member and who not (because he or she does or does not meet the shared expectations), the unique form and set, that differentiates an organization from its environment are clearly what makes it distinct from all other organizations that thus become environment.

 2.)
 Organizations are autopoietic social systems that keep themselves alive by communication and decisions, always reproducing their boundaries and creating possibilities for connecting operations.
 That is what is enduring about an organization, the necessity to connect the operations to the past and create possibilities for the future.

 3.)
-Social systems exist to reduce complexity and therefore create boundaries to decide what is relevant and what not and in what it is perceived.
+Social systems exist to reduce complexity and therefore create boundaries to decide what is relevant and what not for them and in what it is perceived.
 Identity is the central medium in which decisions can be made, it shapes a space of contingent possibilities and reduces complexity.
 It’s like shared views of the world, things that “don’t need to be mentioned” or actions “you just don’t do” (e.g. some organizations might be tough on crime, like corruption, others might consider it for the good of the firm – the trick is to understand that it’s not alone people that make decisions, but that the exact same person might act differently in different environments, like using corruption or violence or not)

 4.)
-Construction identity is an ongoing, self-reflective process, it’s a self-observation and thus always has a blind spot.
+Constructing identity is an ongoing, self-reflective process, it’s a self-observation and thus always has a blind spot.
 Organizational identity cannot be perceived to its full extent from the inside of the organization.
 But neither from the outside, there will always be something missing.
 Dissapointing but true.

 Organizational identity in practice